Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsubsection{A Brief Summary}

 We have reviewed four of the most widely studied approaches for incorporating supervision into the learning of hashing hyperplanes for unimodal ANN search.
-The models considered include ITQ$+$CCA (Section \ref{sec:ch2_itq_cca_projection}), Binary Reconstructive Embedding (BRE) (Section \ref{sec:ch2_bre_projection}), Supervised Hashing with Kernels (KSH) (Section \ref{sec:ch2_ksh_projection}), and Self-Taught Hashing (STH) (Section \ref{sec:ch2_sth_projection}).
-Each of these models learns a set of $K$ hyperplanes guided by must-link and cannot-link constraints: must-link pairs should map to the same hashtable bucket, while cannot-link pairs should be separated.
+The models considered are ITQ$+$CCA (Section \ref{sec:ch2_itq_cca_projection}), Binary Reconstructive Embedding (BRE) (Section \ref{sec:ch2_bre_projection}), Supervised Hashing with Kernels (KSH) (Section \ref{sec:ch2_ksh_projection}), and Self-Taught Hashing (STH) (Section \ref{sec:ch2_sth_projection}).
+We also considered the graph-regularised method (GRH) of Section~\ref{sec:ch2_grh_projection}, which refines the binary codes directly rather than through a continuous relaxation.
+Each of these models learns a set of $K$ hyperplanes guided by must-link and cannot-link constraints.
+Must-link pairs should map to the same hashtable bucket, while cannot-link pairs should be separated.
 For example, two images of cats (must-link) should be collocated, whereas an image of a dog (cannot-link) should be placed in a different bucket.

-The key differences between the models arise in how the available supervision is related to the projections or hashcodes to generate an error signal for hyperplane adjustment.
-BRE and KSH, for instance, both minimise the discrepancy between labels and hashcode similarities, but differ in their formulations: BRE minimises the gap with respect to Hamming distances, while KSH focuses on inner products of the real-valued projections.
+The key differences between the models lie in how the available supervision is related to the projections or hashcodes to generate an error signal for hyperplane adjustment.
+BRE and KSH, for instance, both minimise the discrepancy between labels and hashcode similarities, but their formulations differ.
+BRE minimises the gap with respect to Hamming distances, while KSH focuses on inner products of the real-valued projections.
 Their optimisation strategies also diverge significantly.
-BRE retains the discrete sign function and directly tackles the NP-hard optimisation with a coordinate descent algorithm.
+BRE retains the discrete sign function and tackles the NP-hard optimisation directly with a coordinate descent algorithm.
 KSH instead relaxes the objective into a continuous domain and applies gradient-based optimisation.
 ITQ$+$CCA and STH take yet different routes, using CCA embeddings or SVM-based out-of-sample extensions respectively.
-Together, these approaches illustrate the breadth of strategies available for supervised hyperplane learning.
+Together, these approaches illustrate the breadth of strategies available for supervised hyperplane learning. \fi